anders-biostat/rlc_tutorial/citeseq_example/text.md

 sf <- colSums(countMatrix) / 1000
 ```

-For our first example, we will ask whcih genes actually differ in an inmteresting way from cell to cell.
+For our first example, we will ask which genes actually differ in an interesting way from cell to cell.
 To this end, we calculate for each gene the mean and variance of the normalized counts

 ```r